-d.
+iii.
 Requirements for Appeal and Response to Appeal

-The appeal shall consist of a plain, concise, and complete written statement outlining the grounds for appeal, all relevant information to substantiate the basis for the appeal, and appellant's desired outcome.
-The appeal shall not exceed 10 double-spaced pages with a minimum 12-point font.
+The appeal shall consist of a plain, concise, and complete written statement outlining the grounds for appeal, all relevant information to substantiate the basis for the appeal (as outlined above), and appellant's desired outcome.
+The appeal shall not exceed 10 double-spaced pages with a minimum 12- point font.
 Mere dissatisfaction with the Outcome is not a valid basis for appeal.